noctisalamandra/godot-yandex-ads-android/README.md

 In the "Permissions" section, enable "Access Network State" and "Internet".

-Then create a node for the advertising module where you need it and connect the "yandex_ads" script to it.gd", which can be found in the folder that we added.
+Then create a node for the advertising module where you need it and connect the "yandex_ads.gd" script, which can be found in the folder that we added.

 ![Node](screens/node.png)